lscoppitto/docs-v3/docs/gettingstarted/ZM1-EVA.md

-# Getting Started with ZM1-Development Board
+# Getting Started with ZM1-EVA

-So you have a shiny new ZM1 Development Board (ZM1-EVA) and would like to start playing with it?
-First, you need to install the [Zerynth SDK](index.md#1-install-zerynth), it takes just a couple of minutes.

-When the SDK is installed, you can run Visual Studio Code that comes already configured with our Zerynth extension.

-Using the ZM1-EVA with the SDK is really easy
+In this guide, we will connect the ZM1-EVA, use the Zerynth extension and get you up and running for developing connected and secure IoT applications. we will be using the [Zerynth SDK](https://docs.zerynth.com/latest/gettingstarted/vscode/) - this includes VSCode with the VSCode Zerynth extension, which is our default development environment.

 ## 1. Create a project